 This kind of thing usually happens with very specific terms such as names of programs or services.
 But this doesn’t mean that the term you were looking for isn’t good enough to target, it just means it’s not popular enough for Google, but it’s still worth researching.

-What you should do is not rely on Google trends in this case and look up the term on Jaaxy or another keyword tool.
+What you should do is not rely on Google trends in this case and look up the term on Jaaxy or another like keywords everywhere.
 If you don’t have any of these, you should get one, but if you can’t, look it up on a regular Google search and see if there’s a lot of websites talking about it.

 To really show how this can happen, I want to use a different example of a niche topic like making money online because it’s often hard to find anything on Google trends for it vs something like dieting.